 Subaru Outback manuals

-Subaru Outback: Tire inspection
+Subaru Outback (BR): Tire inspection

 Check on a daily basis that the tires are free from serious damage, nails, and stones.
 At the same time, check the tires for abnormal wear.